dojo/docs/dojox/data/PicasaStore.rst

 | lang          |Specifies the language to return the results in.
 This is optional.                                                           |
 +---------------+-----------------------------------------------------------------------------------------------------------------------------+

 **Note:** Unlike all the other example stores, the PicasaStore store cannot do wild-card matching of the attributes.
 This is because the Picasa public photo feed service cannot do it.
 In an ideal service implementation, the Picasa service would provide a mechanism by with to pass in wild cards as part of its query parameters.
-Also, the Picasa public feed API limits the number of returned photos to a maximum of twenty.
+Also, the Picasa public feed API limits the number of returned photos to a maximum of 500.
+The datastore limits this to a default of 20.
+This can be changed by altering the maxResults attribute of the store to your desired value.
+Please note that maxResults does not affect count, which is how many out of the entire (maxResults), set to return.

 ========
 Examples